scriptPilot/github-backup/README.md

 ## In Scope

-- ✅ Repositories: cloned, public and private ones, images from markdown files
+- ✅ Repositories: cloned, public and private ones
 - ✅ Releases: including images and assets
 - ✅ Issues: including comments and images, open and closed ones
+- ✅ Markdown: images, uploaded to the GitHub editor
-- ✅ User: details and starred repositories
+- ✅ User: user details and starred repositories

-## In Progress
-- ⏳ Repositories: attachments from markdown files
-- ⏳ Releases: attachments
-- ⏳ Issues: attachments
-- ⏳ Projects v1: related to repositories, users and organizations
-- ⏳ Projects v2

 ## Usage